Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Survival/Stalking Wolf Pursuit.md

 Prerequisite Charms:
   - "[[Quarry Revelation Technique]]"
 ---
-Honing her senses with Essence, the Dragon-Blood can hunt her foes no matter how they try to hide.
+Honing her senses with [[Essence]], the Dragon-Blood can hunt her foes no matter how they try to hide.
 She ignores any penalties on a tracking roll from visual obstructions, the age of the tracks, and similar environmental factors.
 A successful roll also lets her determine how much time has elapsed since the target left based on the remaining strength of his scent.